endpoints4s/endpoints4s/README.md

 /**
   * Defines a Play router (and reverse router) for the endpoints described in the `CounterAlg` trait.
   */
-object Counter extends CounterAlg with PlayRouting {
+object Counter extends CounterAlg with PlayRouting with CirceCodecsRouting {

   /** Dummy implementation of an in-memory counter */ val counter = Ref(0)